toptal/jvm-monitoring-agent/README.md

 ### `debug`

 Enables debugging output - in cases you suspect something is wrong it might provide additional information.
+To debug options problems make it first passed parameter.

 ### `root_path=...`